tijlleenders/ZinZen-user-talk/_posts/2023-04-05-ZinZen-vs-GTD.md

 TODO

 ## Bonus: you get collaboration on goals!
-ZinZen® is designed for collaboration, with a twist:
+ZinZen® is designed for collaboration - but with a twist:
-- it doesn't care about organizations
+**We don't care about**
+- **organizations**
 You can work together with people from work, customers, your family, friends, all from your single tool.
-- it doesn't care about identities
+- **identities**
-You can also share ideas anonymously with the world - and get idea's back.
+You can share ideas anonymously with the world - and get idea's back.
 It doesn't matter who they are or where they are.
 If they have good suggestions for you ... why not?

 ## What's the catch?
 ZinZen® isn't finished.